 Workers’ compensation insurance is a legal requirement in most states.
 However, some states allow employers to elect coverage until they reach a certain number of employees.
-Once a business reaches the set number of employees, the business is required to have workers’ comp insurance.
+Once a business reaches a set number of employees, the business must have workers’ comp insurance.

-Texas allows all employers to elect workers’ compensation insurance, no matter the type of work or number of employees.
+For example, South Dakota and Texas allow all employers to elect workers’ compensation insurance, no matter the type of work or number of employees.

 Check with your state’s workers’ compensation office for more information.

 Start using an easier way to run your payroll.
 Patriot Software’s online payroll has an easy three-step process so you can finish your payroll in minimal time.
-Start your free trial.
+Start your free trial today!